Kabazaiku: Origin

-Believed to have originated by Lord Satake in the Northeastern city of Kakunodate, Akita prefecture as a secondary vocation for lower-rank samurai, the tradition is said to be over 200 years old.
+Believed to have originated by utilising techniques from a cadet house of the Satake clan, the Hokke (Northern Branch), in the Northeastern city of Kakunodate, Akita prefecture as a secondary vocation for lower-rank samurai, the tradition is said to be over 200 years old.
 It is passed on today through artisan workshops in the region.
 The "Kakunodate Kougei Kyohdohkumiai" museum in the town's samurai district has extensive exhibitions of kabazaiku artwork, as well as regular demonstrations for visitors.

 Process

-The bark of the abundant native cherry trees is first cleaned and treated to make it smooth and uniform.
+The bark of the native cherry trees is first cleaned and treated to make it smooth and uniform.
 The wood of the tree itself is cut into the desired shape, the bark is then reapplied to the wood using the sap as an adhesive.
 The application process involves using a small metal trowel which is heated over a fire.
-Because every surface requires a separate, independently shaped piece of bark, the labour is quite time-intensive.
+Because every surface requires a separate, independently shaped piece of bark, the labour is time-intensive.

 Modern application

 In addition to tea boxes and tobacco accessories, modern kabazaiku craftsman also create larger-scale wooden artworks intended more for display than for specific use.
 Clocks, storage containers, calligraphy brushes, and sword sheathes are also produced.